Appearance

 Licenses

-On an enterprise instance, the license administrator you selected when signing up and any GitHub Enterprise Server instance administrators will be able to check the license details in a panel at the top of the Repositories page.
+On an enterprise instance, the license administrator you selected when signing up and any GitHub Enterprise Server instance administrators will be able to check the license details in a panel at the top of the Admin Center.
 The details include the number of licensed seats, how many are currently in use, the organization(s) the license is constrained to (if any), and the license's expiry date.
-You can also view a list of users who are currently allocated licensed or guest seats.

 Team constraints

-To turn on team constraints you enter one or more fully-qualified team slugs in the panel's field; only users who are a member of at least one of these teams will be able to obtain a seat.
+To turn on team constraints, enter one or more fully-qualified team slugs in the Limit contributors to members of field in the organization's Subscription section in the Admin Center.
+Only users who are a member of at least one of these teams will be able to obtain a seat.
 Users with currently assigned seats will not be evicted even if they're not a team member, but won't be able to renew their seat once it expires.

 TIP